DPRIcky/holoocean-multiagent-control/client/tests/README.md

   congratulations :)
 ```

-In Pycharm, you can also right click on a test and run/debug it individually
+In Pycharm, you can also right click on a test and run/debug it individually.

 ## Run Tox
 Just type `tox` from the root of this repo.